 International Business Salary and Job Outlook

 Salaries for international business careers vary widely.
-Learn what you could make after completing your degree.
+Learn what your international business salary could be after completing your degree.

 In the same way that business administration provides the general skills that can transfer into a wide array of careers in business, international business offers a multitude of career opportunities.
 The exciting thing about international and multinational business is that you can literally take your skills with you—and to just about anywhere.
-With applications across a spectrum of industries, salaries will vary depending on what type of business you specialize in, who you work for and where.
+With applications across a spectrum of industries, your international business salary will vary depending on what type of business you specialize in, who you work for and where.

 Here are some statistics on salaries, job growth, and employer types for careers in international business.